p15r/distributey/docs/key_consumer_setup.md

 # Key Consumer Setup
 Currently, `distributey` only supports Salesforce as a key consumer.

+⚠️ Security Note: The on-boarding process of the key consumer is crucial.
+It creates the trust between `distributey` and the key consumer.
+Every subsequent transaction (e.g. key material distribution) is based on this initial trust.
+Therefore, it is vital that the key consumer properly protects the private key of the key consumer certificate.
+Further, the key consumer public certificate's actual origin should be cryptographically verified before adding it to `distributey`.
+Installing a public key from an undisclosed/improperly identified origin could lead to compromise of key material.

 ## Specs
 - Salesforce HYOK format specification: [[docs](https://help.salesforce.com/articleView?id=security_pe_byok_cache_create.htm&type=5)]